tachyons-css/tachyons/docs/layout/z-index.md

 </div>
 ```

-It's important to note that `z-index` can only be applied when an element is _within_ a stacking context.
+It's important to note that `z-index` can only be applied when an element is _within_ a stacking context (often relative/absolute elements).

 ## Reference